vbaconnet-ledger/developer-portal/_docs/transport/react-native-android-hid.md

 #### Install Java JRE and JDK
-If you don’t have a complete installation of Java, the build scripts for react-native tend to complain and fail .
+If you don’t have a complete installation of Java, the build scripts for react-native tend to complain and fail.
 Downloading Android Studio is not enough solution since it comes bundled with its own JRE.

 ```console
 brew install --cask adoptopenjdk/openjdk/adoptopenjdk8